LogoCustom Linear Actuator

 Actionability drops when users only see numeric outputs without boundary conditions.

-Harness risk remained an index because conductor cross-section is not yet a required input.
+Harness risk remained an index because conductor cross-section is still not a required input.

 Users may over-interpret the drop estimate as release-grade without conductor and thermal context.